 Recipes for cookies, salads, desserts, etc. are popping up all the time that include “candied bacon”.
-It would be helpful to know “HOW” to make Candied Bacon, right?
+It would be helpful to know “HOW” to make this treat, right?
 Well… it’s EASY!
 Candied bacon can be used in salads, on appetizers, or even in ice cream.
 I used this batch in some homemade Candied Bacon Ice Cream.
 Amazing!

 After turning the bacon over and dragging the pieces in the brown sugar syrup on the foil, continue baking for the rest of the baking time, until the bacon is done and dark in color.

 Remove the bacon strips from the foil, and transfer them to a wire rack.
 Let the candied bacon strips cool completely.